Outlook.com: Skype integration

 A preview version of Skype for Outlook.com started rolling out in the UK on April 30, 2013.
 This feature allows users to make a Skype video call within Outlook.com without using the Skype desktop client.

 Aliases

 Users can create additional, unique email addresses, called aliases, for their Microsoft account.
 As of April 17, 2013, users can sign in with any alias and create up to 10 aliases per year for a total of up to 10 addresses.
 For a given account, all aliases use the same inbox, contact list, and account settings—including password—as the primary address.
 Once an alias is set up, users can choose to have all email sent to that address go to the inbox, or to a different folder.
 Emails sent from an alias do not reveal to recipients that they come from an account with other addresses.

 Keyboard shortcuts

-The freeware version of hotmail.com provides a list of almost 50 keyboard shortcuts for web users with visual impairment, blindness or other disabilities.
+The freeware version of hotmail.com provides a list of almost 50 keyboard shortcuts for web users with vision impairment, blindness or other disabilities.